 Accidents involving Lyft and Uber may become complicated because commercial companies, private individuals, and insurance agencies are involved.
 We know, though, how to sort out the facts and identify the parties responsible for your damages.

-The Law Offices of Ogle, Elrod & Baril, PLLC, can help you file an insurance claim and protect your rights to pursue compensation.
+OEB Law, PLLC, can help you file an insurance claim and protect your rights to pursue compensation.
 We handle all aspects of the claim process, which may include:

 Investigating your rideshare accident.
 We secure evidence related to the Uber or Lyft accident, such as a police report, photographs of the accident scene, video footage of the accident, and eyewitness statements.